pishangujeniya/instagram-helper/README.md

 - Try to close the browser re-open Instagram and logout then login.
 - In the step 8 instead of running this `ig.startUnsending("your_chat_thread_Id");` run with more higher number of delay by default it is 3500 milliseconds, try other values like 4500, 5500, 6500 `ig.startUnsending("your_chat_thread_Id",5500);`

+#### How to stop unsending process?
+- Refresh the browser or Close the browser or Restart the computer.

 ### Star it!
 If it worked for you, star it.